 Justification of the budget applied for

 Describe briefly the primary costs you intend to cover within the framework for the grant budget.
-The description may cover a maximum of 4 000 characters including blank spaces (approximately one A4 page in Arial, font size 11, single line spacing).
+The description may cover a maximum of 4 000 characters including blank spaces.
+This is approximately one A4 page in Arial, font size 11, single line spacing.

 Applicant’s publication list

-1. Selection of publications: List the maximum 10 publications of greatest importance to your application.
-For each publication, please state how you contributed to it, and its relevance to the research project described (maximum 4 lines per publication).
+1. Selection of publications: List the 10 publications of greatest importance to your application.
+Describe how you contributed to each publication, and its relevance to your research project (maximum 4 lines per publication).
 Highlight your name in bold in the author list.
-State “Part of PhD thesis” in bold in brackets for the publications included in the doctoral thesis.
+Write “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.

-2. Relevant publications from the last 8 years: Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the following order: State “Part of PhD thesis” in bold in brackets for the publications included in the doctoral thesis.
+2. Relevant publications from 2014–2022: In this part, the publications listed under Item 1 shall also be included if they have been published during the period in question.
+Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the following order: State “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.